-Please note that the preconfigured Cura profiles for Ultimaker PC have been exclusively developed for the Ultimaker 2+ and Ultimaker 2 Extended+.
-The instructions on this page are for these 3D printers only.
-Printing with this material on other Ultimaker printers is at the users risk; is not supported and may void the warranty.
-Always use the latest version of Cura (2.1.3 or higher) and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker PC.
+Always use the latest version of Cura and make sure that your printer is updated with the latest firmware version to include the correct material profile for Ultimaker PC.

-The nozzle temperature for printing with Ultimaker PC should always be 260 °C and the build plate temperature should be approximately 110 °C. Below you can find an overview of the temperatures per printer and nozzle size.
+The nozzle temperature for printing with Ultimaker PC is 260 - 280 °C and the build plate temperature should be approximately 110 °C. Below you can find an overview of the temperatures per printer and nozzle size.

-These temperatures are used for Ultimaker PC print profiles in Cura (version 2.1.3 or higher) for the Ultimaker 2+ and Ultimaker 2 Extended+.
-For best results, it is crucial to select the right printer, nozzle diameter and material type in Cura.
-Also, make sure you have selected the correct material on your Ultimaker 3D printer.
+The temperatures listed in the table are used for the Ultimaker PC print profiles in Cura.
+For best results, it is crucial to always select the right printer, nozzle diameter, and material in Cura.
+Please also ensure you have selected the correct material on your Ultimaker 3D printer.

-None of the preconfigured Ultimaker PC Cura profiles requires print fan cooling except for the 0.8 mm nozzle.
-The regular print cooling fan speed for the 0.8 mm nozzle is 25%, as the amount of extruded material is much higher and it cools slower.
+None of the preconfigured Ultimaker PC Cura profiles require print fan cooling except for the 0.8 mm nozzle on the Ultimaker 2+.
+The print cooling fan speed for the 0.8 mm nozzle is 25%, as the amount of extruded material is much higher and it cools slower.
 For optimal results for small layers, the print cooling fan speed is gradually increased to 50%.

-For more tips on how to improve the build plate adhesion, see this page.
+For more tips on how to improve the build plate adhesion, see our build plate adhesion guide.

 Ultimaker PC is safe to print when using the recommended temperature settings listed above.
 To ensure a comfortable and healthy environment, we recommend 3D printing in a well-ventilated area.